neos/flow-development-collection/Neos.Flow/Documentation/TheDefinitiveGuide/PartII/Installation.rst

 Then use `Composer`_ in a directory which will be accessible by your web server to download and install all packages of the Flow Base Distribution.
-The following command will clone the 3.0.0 version, include development dependencies and keep git metadata for future use:
+The following command will clone the latest stable version, include development dependencies and keep git metadata for future use:

 .. code-block:: sh

- composer create-project --keep-vcs neos/flow-base-distribution tutorial 3.0.0
+ composer create-project --keep-vcs neos/flow-base-distribution tutorial

 .. note::
 	Throughout this tutorial we assume that you installed the Flow distribution in